starikcetin/Eflatun.SceneReference/README.md

 SettingsManager.SceneDataMaps.GenerationTriggers = GenerationTriggers.All;
 ```

-> **Warning**<br/>
+> [!WARNING]<br/>
 > Changing settings from code may have unintended consequences.
-Make sure you now what you are doing.
+Make sure you know what you are doing.

 ## Accessing the Maps Directly

 You can access the maps directly from both runtime and editor code.
-There are no side-effects of accessing the maps directly.
+There are no side effects of accessing the maps directly.

 In runtime, there are no performance penalties.
 The generated file is parsed automatically either upon the first access to the maps from a provider or during `RuntimeInitializeLoadType.BeforeSceneLoad`, whichever comes first.
 It is guaranteed that the generated file is parsed only once.
 Each provider does this for itself, there is no coordination between them.